Robert Mueller: Bush administration

-On March 10, 2004, while United States Attorney General John Ashcroft was at the George Washington University Hospital for gallbladder surgery, James Comey, the then deputy attorney general, received a call from Ashcroft's wife informing him that White House Chief of Staff Andrew Card and White House Counsel Alberto Gonzales were about to visit Ashcroft to convince him to renew a program of warrantless wiretapping under the Terrorist Surveillance Program which the DOJ ruled unconstitutional.
+On March 10, 2004, while United States Attorney General John Ashcroft was at the George Washington University Hospital for gallbladder surgery, then deputy attorney general James Comey received a call from Ashcroft's wife informing him that White House Chief of Staff Andrew Card and White House Counsel Alberto Gonzales were about to visit Ashcroft to convince him to renew a program of warrantless wiretapping under the Terrorist Surveillance Program which the DOJ ruled unconstitutional.
 Ashcroft refused to sign, as he had previously agreed, but the following day the White House renewed the program anyway.
 Mueller and Comey then threatened to resign.
 On March 12, 2004, after private, individual meetings with Mueller and Comey at the White House, the president supported changing the program to satisfy the concerns of Mueller, Ashcroft, and Comey.

 He was inducted into the Ranger Hall of Fame in 2004.

 As director, Mueller also barred FBI personnel from participating in enhanced interrogations with the CIA.
-At a dinner, Mueller defended an attorney (Thomas Wilner) who had been attacked for his role in defending Kuwaiti detainees.
+At a dinner, Mueller defended an attorney, Thomas Wilner, who had been attacked for his role in defending Kuwaiti detainees.
 Mueller stood up, raised his glass, and said, "I toast Tom Wilner.
 He's doing what an American should."
 However, the White House pushed back, encouraging more vigorous methods of pursuing and interrogating terror suspects.
 When Bush confronted Mueller to ask him to round up more terrorists in the U.S., Mueller responded, saying, "If they [suspects] don't commit a crime, it would be difficult to identify and isolate" them.
 Vice President Dick Cheney objected by saying, "That's just not good enough.
 We're hearing this too much from the FBI."

+Obama administration

 In May 2011, President Barack Obama asked Mueller to continue at the helm of the FBI for two additional years beyond his normal 10-year term, which would have expired on September 4, 2011.
 The Senate approved this request 100–0 on July 27, 2011.
 On September 4, 2013, Mueller was replaced by James Comey.

 In June 2013, Mueller defended NSA surveillance programs in testimony before a House Judiciary Committee hearing.
 He said that surveillance programs could have "derailed" the September 11 attacks.
 Congressman John Conyers disagreed: "I am not persuaded that that makes it OK to collect every call."
 Mueller also testified that the government's surveillance programs complied "in full with U.S. law and with basic rights guaranteed under the Constitution".
 He said that "We are taking all necessary steps to hold Edward Snowden responsible for these disclosures."

 On June 19, 2017, in the case of Arar v.
 Ashcroft, Mueller, along with Ashcroft and former Immigration and Naturalization Services Commissioner James W. Ziglar and others, was shielded from civil liability by the Supreme Court for post-9/11 detention of Muslims under policies then brought into place.